abdalla-elmasry/Library-Management-System/README.md

 ### Running the application locally

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `com.example.todolist.TodoListApplication` class from your IDE.
+One way is to execute the `main` method in the `backend/developer/librarymanagementsystem` class from your IDE.

 Alternatively you can use
 the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html)